 #1 The Girl Scout Cookies Cannabis Strain

-Girl Scout Cookies, aka GSC, is one the best cannabis strains on the market to treat pain.
+Girl Scout Cookies, aka GSC, is one of the best cannabis strains on the market to treat pain.
 This amazing hybrid strain is known for its high THC content that produces powerful, full-body pain relief.

 #2 The Cannatonic Cannabis Strain